-45 https://ec.europa.eu/info/sites/info/files/commission-white-paper-artificial-intelligence-feb2020_en.pdf while the General Data Protection Regulation (GDPR) is a major step towards building trust.48 However, as the Open Data Directive (2019/1024/EU) does not include language data as a high-value data category, most of the data require extensive IPR clearing (to address Copyright/GDPR).49 While the GDPR/Copyright regulation support the privacy and rights of European citizens, it is a major barrier to the access and re-use of language resources, in competition with countries that adopted the "fair use" doctrine as the US, Japan or Korea.
+The Member States and the European Commission (EC) agreed to work together to stay at the forefront of AI.
+If applied in an ecosystem of excellence and trust, European AI can be globally competitive while respecting European values.
+High-quality data is a key factor in improving performance and building robust AI models.
+The EC wants to ensure legal clarity in AI-based applications, especially regarding data.
+Thus the proposed regulation on data governance will help by boosting data sharing across sectors and Member States, while the General Data Protection Regulation (GDPR) is a major step towards building trust.
+However, as the Open Data Directive (2019/1024/EU) does not include language data as a high-value data category, most of the data require extensive IPR clearing (to address Copyright/GDPR).
+While the GDPR/Copyright regulations support the privacy and rights of European citizens, it is a major barrier to the access and re-use of language resources, in competition with countries that adopted the "fair use" doctrine, such as the US, Japan or Korea.
+Fortunately, the EU is working to strengthen various data-sharing mechanisms.
+Recently, the Member States agreed on a negotiating mandate on a proposal for a Data Governance Act (DGA).
+The Data Governance Act is part of a wider policy to give the EU a competitive edge in the increasingly data-driven economy.
+The aim is to promote the availability of data that can be used to power applications and advanced solutions in artificial intelligence, personalised medicine, green mobility, smart manufacturing and numerous other areas.